BFN Smart Start Awards

 Overview

 The Black Founders Network (BFN) Smart Start Awards, supported by KPMG, aim to provide financial and non-financial support to early-stage Black entrepreneurs and their ideas.
 Each award is valued at $4,000 CAD and determined through a comprehensive evaluation and community selection process based on entrepreneurial merit.
 In addition to funding, award recipients will receive access to tailored mentorship and BFN Core programming to support the development of their business, product or service.
-Recipients will receive membership to the ONRamp community and co-working space at the Schwartz Reisman Innovation Campus inthe heart of downtown Toronto.
+Recipients will receive membership to the ONRamp community and co-working space at the Schwartz Reisman Innovation Campus in the heart of downtown Toronto.

-• Self-identify as Black
+• Self-identify as Black and be based in Canada.

-• Have an idea or innovation in the idea stage or pre-revenue phase (industry/sector agnostic)
+• Have an idea or innovation in the idea stage or pre-revenue phase. (industry/sector agnostic)

 • Have demonstrated entrepreneurial merit and mindset

-• February 24: Applications open
+• February 3: Applications open

-• April 1: Application deadline (11:59 pm)
+• March 21: Application deadline (11:59 pm)

-• May 2: Finalists invited for an in-person interview at the Schwartz Reisman Innovation Campus
+• April 11: Finalists invited for an in-person interview at the Schwartz Reisman Innovation Campus

-• Early May: Winners announced
+• April 14: Winners announced

-• Mid-May: Private reception with KPMG
+• May 22: Private reception with KPMG

-• June to September: Mentorship engagement and BFN Core programming opportunities
+• June to October: Mentorship engagement and BFN Core programming opportunities

 All award applications will be reviewed and assessed by an adjudication committee comprised of KPMG representatives, entrepreneurship and innovation staff and faculty and Black community members, researchers and directors, and will be evaluated based on the following criteria: